asb127/SimonSaysVR/README.md

 # SimonSaysVR
 Simon Says game made in Unreal Engine 4 for VR

 ## How-to-play
+Interact with the white button to start the game.

+In the game, the player has to match a colour sequence.
+The colour buttons must be pressed in the correct order the right amount of times to complete the round.

+For every round completed, the game adds a new colour to the sequence.
+The whole sequence will be repeated then to the player.

+Try to last as long as possible!

+## Controls
 ### VR
 - Use the right stick to move around
 - Use the left stick to rotate to the left/right